verifast/verifast/README.MacOS.txt

 - To isolate the Gtk files that need to be shipped with VeriFast, use the bundling tool (ige-mac-bundler) from http://gtk-osx.sourceforge.net/ to create the example gtk-demo bundle.
 This will generate an application at ~/Desktop/GtkDemo.app.
 The VeriFast release build script will get the Gtk libraries and auxiliary files from ~/Desktop/GtkDemo.app/Contents/Resources.
 - Build the VeriFast release

-Note: the GNUmakefile *outside* the src directory (i.e. in src/../) does not
-      work on mac.
-This script only install dependencies (like lablgtk), do not confuse with the GNUmakefile *inside* the src directory.